getodk/xforms-spec/_sections/100-encryption.md

 #### Initialization Vector

 The initialization vector generation algorithm is pre-determined and reproducible.
 Each file is encrypted with a different initialization vector (through incrementation).
-This means that the order of files to be encrypted is _sequential and important_ in order to decrypt succesfully.
+This means that the order of files to be encrypted is _sequential and important_ in order to decrypt successfully.

 The following algorithm is used for each record: